alpacaaa/peanocoin/README.markdown

 Things I need to fix.

 - [ ] Reward is static, maybe it could decrease over time (not that big of a deal).
-- [ ] Node discovery is still a bit rusty.
-I'd like peers to be added to a node's peers list whenever a request gets through, not just when explicitely requesting `/peers`.